pythonkid2/DevOps-Practice/Q&A/Devops.md

 * **Private IPs within VPC:** If you only need a consistent private IP address for your instance within a VPC (Virtual Private Cloud), the private IP typically remains the same even after stopping and starting the instance.
 However, this behavior can vary depending on specific configurations within your VPC.

+**Q2** **what is internet gate way in vpc? what is the purpose**

+An internet gateway acts as a critical component for enabling internet access within your Virtual Private Cloud (VPC) on AWS.
+Here's a breakdown of its functionality and purpose:

+**Function:**

+* **Bridge to the Internet:** An internet gateway serves as a logical connection between your VPC and the broader internet.
+It facilitates the flow of traffic between resources within your VPC and the internet.

+* **Directionality:** It allows communication in two directions:
+    * **Outbound Traffic:** Resources in your VPC, like EC2 instances with public IP addresses in public subnets, can initiate connections to the internet (downstream).
+For example, an instance downloading data from a web server.
+    * **Inbound Traffic:** The internet can initiate connections to specific resources in your VPC (upstream).
+This typically requires additional configuration with security groups to control access.

+* **IPv4 and IPv6 Support:** Internet gateways handle both IPv4 and IPv6 traffic for communication within your VPC.

+**Purpose:**

+* **Enabling Internet Connectivity:** The primary purpose of an internet gateway is to provide internet access for resources within your VPC.
+Without an internet gateway, your VPC remains isolated and cannot communicate with the internet.

+* **Controlled Access:**  While it facilitates internet access, an internet gateway doesn't directly control which resources can access the internet.
+Security groups within your VPC play a crucial role in defining inbound and outbound traffic rules, ensuring secure access.

+**Additional Considerations:**

+* **Highly Available:**  AWS internet gateways are designed to be highly available, meaning they are redundant and unlikely to experience downtime.

+* **Not Automatic:** An internet gateway is not automatically created when you launch a VPC.
+You need to explicitly create and attach it to your VPC for internet access.

+* **One per VPC:** A VPC can only have one internet gateway attached at a time.

+In summary, an internet gateway acts as a gateway or entry/exit point for internet traffic flow within your VPC, providing controlled access to the internet for your resources.

+Q3 ,**Port for HTTP, SSH and HTTPS**

+SSH - 22
+HTTP - 80
+HTTPS - 443

+Q4 - **Types of volume in AWS?**

+AWS EBS comes in two main flavors: SSD and HDD.

+* **SSD:** For fast storage with frequent reads/writes (general purpose and provisioned IOPS).
+* **HDD:** For large data sets and cost-effectiveness (throughput optimized and cold HDD).

+Pick the type that balances performance and cost based on your application's needs.

+Q5, Specify the storage options and types for the instance in aws.

+AWS offers two primary storage options for your EC2 instances:

+1. **Instance Storage:** This is temporary storage associated with the instance itself.
+It resides on physical disks local to the instance and is ideal for temporary data that gets discarded when the instance stops.
+There are two sub-types:

+    * **SSD Instance Store:** Offers faster performance but is volatile (data is lost when stopped).

+    * **HDD Instance Store:** More cost-effective but slower and also volatile.

+2. **Amazon Elastic Block Store (EBS):** This provides persistent block storage volumes that are separate from the instance.
+EBS volumes offer various benefits:

+    * **Persistence:** Data on EBS volumes survives instance stops, restarts, and even terminations.
+    * **Flexibility:** You can attach EBS volumes to different instances, providing flexibility in scaling and data management.
+    * **Volume Types:** EBS offers various volume types to cater to diverse performance needs:
+        * **General Purpose SSD (gp2, gp3):** Balanced performance and cost for frequent reads/writes (think application data).
+        * **Provisioned IOPS SSD (io1, io2):** High and consistent performance for demanding workloads (databases, real-time analytics).
+        * **Throughput Optimized HDD (st1):** Cost-effective for large datasets with sequential access (log processing, backups).
+        * **Cold HDD (sc1):** Most affordable for rarely accessed data (archives, disaster recovery).

+**Choosing the right option depends on your needs:**

+* Use instance storage for temporary data that gets discarded when the instance stops.
+* Use EBS for persistent data that needs to survive instance stops or for scaling and data management flexibility.
+Select the EBS volume type based on your application's performance requirements (IOPS, throughput) and budget.

 ***